Dhaka University of Engineering & Technology, Gazipur: History

-The university was originated in 1980 as the College of Engineering at its temporary campus at Tejgaon, Dhaka under the University of Dhaka offering four years bachelor's degree in Civil, Electrical and Electronic, Mechanical Engineering.
-After a short time, the College of Engineering was renamed as Dhaka Engineering College (DEC).
-Then DEC shifted to its present permanent campus Gazipur City in 1983.
+The university originated in 1980 as the College of Engineering at its temporary campus at Tejgaon, Dhaka, under the University of Dhaka, offering four-year bachelor's degrees in civil, electrical and electronic, and mechanical engineering.
+After a short time, the College of Engineering was renamed Dhaka Engineering College (DEC).
+Then DEC shifted to its present permanent campus in Gazipur City in 1983.